Drug Court

 What is Drug Court?

-Drug Court is a voluntary program that involves regular court appearances (referred to as Judicial Reviews, Status Hearings, or Case Reviews) before a designated Drug Court judge.
-The Drug Court exists to provide participants the opportunity to become productive, drug-free members of the community.
-Providing participants timely, comprehensive, and appropriate substance abuse treatment, aftercare, and compliance monitoring helps to eliminate substance abuse and reduce recidivism among participants.
+Drug court is a voluntary program that involves regular court appearances, which are referred to as Judicial Reviews, Status Hearings or Case Reviews.
+These must be done before a designated drug court judge.
+The drug court exists to provide participants the opportunity to become productive, drug-free members of the community.
+Providing participants timely, comprehensive and appropriate substance abuse treatment, aftercare and compliance monitoring help to eliminate substance abuse and reduce recidivism among participants.

 Who Is Eligible for Drug Court?